Discover the Profit Margin of Your Dropshipping Store

 Net revenue is gross revenue minus the costs associated with returned goods and sales discounts.
 Net revenue is what is left when all the costs have been taken out.

-Gross profit margin normally applies to a specific product or line– rather than an entire business.
-Calculating your gross profit margin will help you determine pricing decisions.
+Gross profit margin (GPM) normally applies to a specific product or line– rather than an entire business.
+Calculating your GPM will help you determine pricing decisions.

 A low gross profit might mean that your store needs to charge more to make selling a specific product “profitable”.